-When ready to make pancakes, mix all wet ingredients and banana together.
-Add to dry mixture and stir well to combine.
+- When ready to make pancakes, mix all wet ingredients and banana together.
+Add to dry mixture and stir just until combined.

-Heat griddle pan on medium heat.
-Coat with little butter or coconut oil.
-When drop of batter dropped onto pan sizzles and begins to cook immediately it is hot enough to start the pancakes.
+- Heat griddle pan on medium heat.
+Coat with a little butter or coconut oil.
+When a drop of batter dropped onto the pan sizzles and begins to cook immediately it is hot enough to start the pancakes.